c9s/bbgo/README.md

 ## Requirements

-Get your exchange API key and secret after you register the accounts:
+Get your exchange API key and secret after you register the accounts (you can choose one or more exchanges):

 - For MAX: <https://max.maicoin.com/signup?r=c7982718>
 - For Binance: <https://www.binancezh.com/en/register?ref=VGDGLT80>